DaveSprague/RobotTour2025/README.md

 # Science Olympiad - Robot Tour

+This is a clone with minor changes to derock's code base for 2024 RobotTour

 C++ code for the Science Olympiad Robot Tour Divison C event.
 Targeted at the RP2040 microcontroller using the pico-sdk library.

 ## Read the [blog post](https://derock.blog/post/science-olympiad-robot-tour?ref=github) to learn more about the hardware and software.
 Or check out this [demo video](https://youtu.be/HW2_rhXF9W8)